sickozell/SickoCV/README.md

 Use Clear options to unload samples from slots.
 Just right-click over the led areas or the displays to access the quick-load menus.

-**Set samples folder**
+**Set samples root folder**
-Once a folder is set, 'Folder browser' option is activated in the quick load menu (right click in the relative led slot area/display) to quickly choose samples from the selected folder.
+Once a folder is set, 'Samples browser' option is activated in the quick load menu (right click in the relative led slot area/display) to quickly choose samples from the selected folder.

 **Interpolation**
 There are 3 different interpolation algorithms, that are engaged during playback only when the sample samplerate differs from VCV working samplerate or playback speed differs from 100%.